HIP BONE ANATOMY

 • The hip bone is a large, flattened, irregularly shaped bone that is constricted in the center and expanded above and below

-• Articulates with the opposite hip bone to form the pelvic girdle, providing support and stability to the lower body
+• Articulates with the opposite hip bone to form your pelvic girdle, providing support and stability to your lower body

 Ischiopubic Ramus